-Your new baby has been admitted to Osceola Regional Medical Center’s Neonatal Intensive Care Unit.
-We realize this is both a happy and difficult time for you and your family.
-Please be assured that our state-of-the-art Level II NICU enables us to provide the highest quality care to your baby.
-And our specially trained staff will explain the intensive care routine and procedures to you.
-We will make every effort to keep you informed on your baby’s condition and answer the many questions you may have.
-We are here to care for your baby and family during a difficult time.
+If your new baby needs to be admitted to Osceola Regional Medical Center's NICU, we realize that this will be an emotional time for you and your family.
+Please be assured that our state-of-the-art Level III NICU enables us to provide the highest quality care to your baby.
+Our specially trained staff will explain the intensive care routine and procedures to you.
+We will make every effort to keep you informed about your baby's condition and answer the many questions that you may have.
+We are here to care for your baby and your family during a difficult time.

 Admitting Your Baby

 We ask that you and your family wait in your room or the waiting room while your baby is being admitted to the NICU.
 It may take some time before you may visit your baby while the doctor and the NICU staff are examining and stabilizing your baby.
-These procedures are sometimes exhausting.
-Once they complete the assessment, you and your family will be reunited.
-We will explain what care is being given.
+These procedures sometimes take a long time, however, once the NICU team has completed their assessment of your baby's condition and medical needs, you and your family will be reunited and the NICU team will explain the care that will be given.

 The NICU team consists of: